tookasoft/liferay-portal-sqlserverdb-support/README.md

 1. Sun/Oracle JDK 1.7
 2. Maven 3.x (for build project) or Gradle 2.x

-The driver that adds support for Oracle database is a jar (**liferay-portal-sqlserverdb-support-${version}.jar**) which then will be installed in ROOT/WEB-INF/lib (for apache tomcat).
+The driver that adds support for SQL Server database is a jar (**liferay-portal-sqlserverdb-support-${version}.jar**) which then will be installed in ROOT/WEB-INF/lib (for apache tomcat).

-To generate the driver for Oracle database just follow the instructions below.
+To generate the driver for SQL Server database just follow the instructions below.

 You can download the binary jar [liferay-portal-sqlserverdb-support-1.0-SNAPSHOT.jar](https://github.com/amusarra/liferay-portal-sqlserverdb-support/releases/download/v1.0/liferay-portal-sqlserverdb-support-1.0-SNAPSHOT.jar), by doing so you can avoid doing the build.